tejzpr/JMXr/README.md

 JMXr
 ====

-JMX based live host monitoring for crucial system attributes with notifications.
+JMXr is a Java-JMX based live host monitoring tool with email notifications for monitoring crucial system attributes.